 Like all foodstuffs, flour should be stored in a certain way to keep it at its best.
 Below, you’ll find some helpful tips for storing flour.
-You can also read what can happen if you don’t store flour correctly.
-Plus some hints and tips for preventing, and getting rid of, insects in flour.
+You can also read what can happen if you don’t store it correctly.
+Plus some hints and tips for preventing and getting rid of insects.

 General tips for storing flour